-Part 1: About Australian Practical Superannuation n &gt;
+Part 1: About YourChoice Super

 Part 2: How super works •

-Part 3: Benefits of investing with Australian Practi Superannuation ical •
+Part 3: Benefits of investing with YourChoice Super •

 Part 4: Risks of super &gt;

-Part 5: How we invest your money •
+Part 5: How we invest your money &gt;

 Part 6: Fees and costs &gt;

-Part 7: How super is taxed •
+Part 7: How super is taxed &gt;

-Part 8: How to open and operate an Account •
+Part 8: How to open and operate an Account &gt;

-Part 9: Other important information •
+Part 9: Other important information &gt;

 Part 10: Key definitions •

 Type of fee Amount How and when paid Investment fee Pooled Investment Options Nil.
-All other options Nil Calculated on the average daily balance and deducted from the investment returns before the unit prices are determined and applied to your Account.
-Administration fee Asset based fee Asset based fee - calculated on the average daily balance and deducted from your Account monthly and on exit, pro-rata by the number of days in the month.
-Family Members may link their Accounts to aggregate their average daily balances - see page 74 for more information.
-Account keeping fee - calculated daily based on your investment profile (Core Menu or Full Menu) and deducted from your Cash Hub monthly and on exit.
-Expense recovery fee - calculated on the average daily balance and pro-rata by the number of days in the month, and deducted from your Account monthly and on exit.
-Buy-sell spread Various Refer to Table 10 on page 69 for details of the Buy-sell spread for each Pooled
+Calculated on the average daily balance and deducted from the investment returns before All other options Nil the unit prices are determined and applied to your Account.
+Asset based fee Asset based fee - calculated on the average \$0 - \$250,000 0.25% p.a. daily balance and deducted from your \$250,000 - \$1,000,000 0.15 % p.a.
+Account monthly and on exit, pro-rata by the number of days in the month.
+Family Over \$1,000,000 Nil Members may link their Accounts to PLUS aggregate their average daily Account keeping fee Core Menu \$150 p.a. balances - see page 79 for more Core Menu \$150 p.a.
+Full Menu \$250 p.a. information.
+Administration fee PLUS Administration fee Expense Recovery fee Account keeping fee - calculated daily based 0.03% p.a. + \$50 p.a. on your investment profile (Core Menu or Full Cross plan + 450 plan Menu) and deducted from your Cash Hub monthly and on exit.
+Expense Recovery fee - calculated on the average daily balance and pro-rata by the number of days in the month, and deducted from your Account monthly and on exit.
+Buy-sell spread Various Refer to Table 10 on page 74 for details of , , the Buy-sell spread for each Pooled

-&lt;sup>1 If your account balance for a product offered by the superannuation entity is less than \$6,000 at the end of the entity's income year, the total combined amount of administration fees, investment fees and indirect costs charged to you is capped at 3% of the account balance.
+&lt;sup>1 If your Account balance for a product offered by the superannuation entity is less than \$6,000 at the end of the entity's income year, the total combined amount of administration fees, investment fees and indirect costs charged to you is capped at 3% of the account balance.
 Any amount charged in excess of that cap must be refunded.